andrwsmith/AppDesign/README.md

 # AppDesign
-A series of screenshots showcasing graphics and user interfaces I have designed for several iOS applications.
+A series of screenshots showcasing graphics, logos and user interfaces I have designed for several iOS applications, either for university assignments or personal projects.